THE NEW GREEK DIASPORA IN GERMANY

 CONTEXT – WHY STUDY THE GREEK DIASPORA IN GERMANY

 Greece’s recent protracted economic crisis led to a resurgence of substantial emigration from the country.
 The combined effects of recession, austerity, and a generalized mistrust towards institutions and disillusionment from the political system drove approximately 500,000 Greek outside their country since 2010, making Greece one of the countries with the highest emigration rates in EU in that period.
 Germany emerged as the prime destination of this outflow.
-According to data from German Federal Statistical Service, from 2010 to 2018 more than 250,000 Greek citizens emigrated to German either temporarily or with longer-term aspirations.
-In the same period, the local Greek diaspora grew by approximately 120,000 people.
+According to data from German Federal Statistical Service, from 2010 to 2018 more than 250,000 Greek citizens emigrated to Germany either temporarily or with longer-term aspirations.
+As a result, the local Greek diaspora grew by approximately 120,000 people.

 Besides its dynamic economy, another major reason explaining the popularity of Germany among the crisis-driven migrants is the presence of a sizeable Greek diaspora in Germany.
 Greek migration to Germany is not a new phenomenon; in the postwar period hundreds of thousands of Greeks, mostly people with little formal education, left Greece to fill the gaps in the booming industrial sectors in Germany in the context of the so-called guest-workers programs, with several of them settling there.
 The recent migrants, however, have a much more diverse educational background including a large share of University graduates who work in competitive sectors of the German economy.